TVincent1994/DKX-App/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 The only modification to the node_module file has been the integration of the material-ui resources.
 However, the node_modules file has not been uploaded here for storage.

 **Material-UI Resources**
 The below accounts for the dependent installs to support the material-ui React components and features used thus far.
-Within the kx-app project directory:
+Within the legit-app project directory:

 `npm install @material-ui/core`